What is hypoglycemia?

-Drinking alcohol, especially on an empty stomach, can cause hypoglycemia, even a day or 2 later.
+Drinking alcohol, especially on an empty stomach, can cause hypoglycemia.
+This can even happen a day or two later.
 Heavy drinking can be very dangerous if you take insulin or medicines that increase insulin production.
 Only drink alcohol with a snack or meal.

 Intensive diabetes management means keeping your blood sugar as close to the normal range as possible.
 This is done to prevent long-term problems.
-But it can raise the risk for hypoglycemia.
-If you want tight control over your blood sugar, talk with your provider.
-Ask about ways to prevent hypoglycemia.
-Ask about how best to treat it if it happens.
+If you want tight control over your blood sugar, talk with your healthcare provider.
+Ask about ways to prevent hypoglycemia and how to best treat it quickly if it happens.

 When should I call my healthcare provider?